hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 suck it dry
 then throw me away, go find some more

-gonna leave my heart with you
+gonna leave my stain on you
-when this bloodbath's done and through
-'cuz it only pumps these days to feed you
+when this bloodbath's done and through my heart only pumps these days to feed you

 so fucking feed until you're through
 ```